Strider-CD/strider/README.md

 `master` branch HEAD of Strider is expected to be unstable for the next few weeks.
 We are currently in heavy development of the next version.

-Please use latest stable release via the `1.3.5` git tag or `npm install strider`.
+Please use latest stable release via the `1.3.5` git tag or `npm install strider` or [use the Docker image](http://blog.frozenridge.co/docker-and-stridercd-brilliant-continuous-integration-in-a-box/).

 Overview
 ========